When recurring stablecoin billing makes sense

 Design for failed renewals and retries

-Renewal operations are where subscription businesses actually win or lose.
+Renewal status is where subscription businesses actually win or lose.
 A stablecoin billing flow that lacks retry and recovery rules will look good at launch and become painful a month later.

 Pilot before making stablecoins a default

 A pilot is the right shape for recurring stablecoin billing.
-Once renewal behavior is predictable and your team can manage exceptions calmly, you can decide whether stablecoins stay a niche option or become a bigger part of your subscription mix.
+Once renewal behavior is predictable and exceptions are manageable, you can decide whether stablecoins stay a niche option or become a bigger part of your subscription mix.

-• Expand only after renewal support volume is manageable.
+- Expand only after renewal questions are manageable.

 FAQ